tusharojha/visual_git/README.md

 - If you face any bug or problem, file an issue to this repository with proper description of the problem.
 - Add proper description about your PR's objective.

-Backed up by Sadaiv CI
+Backed up by Sadaiv CI.